Wales Millennium Centre

 A key aim (of both projects) was to provide a stage for touring musicals, ballets and other large-scale productions, for which Cardiff’s earlier theatres were too small.

 Wales Millennium Centre is also a creative organisation in its own right, increasingly producing its own touring work and curating high-profile festivals and engagement projects.
-As well as providing a year-round programme of theatre performances, the Centre is open for visitors daily from 10am where you’ll find the UK’s biggest range of free performances on the Glanfa stage, free art exhibitions, and The Milipwts’ Den - a free interactive experience for children.
+As well as providing a year-round programme of theatre performances, the Centre is open for visitors daily from 10am where you’ll find the UK’s biggest range of free performances on the Glanfa stage.
+Ffwrnais, in the concourse, is a café-bar and place to work, relax and meet.

 Tŷ Cerdd music centre, also at the Centre, provides a recording studio and other facilities for musicians.
 Urdd Gobaith Cymru (Welsh youth organisation) has a hostel in the Centre which gives young people from across Wales an insight into the arts and into their capital city.
-The Touch Trust provides creative therapy sessions at the Centre for disabled children and adults.
+Two Rhythms provides creative therapy sessions at the Centre for disabled people.
+The Centre’s Radio Platform is a youth-led radio station, workshop and training space.

 The Centre was designed by Jonathan Adams, of Capita Percy Thomas.
 It is shaped to echo the undulating landscapes of Wales.
 Waste slate from various Welsh quarries was arranged in layers of different shades to represent geological strata.